Views: 2480

 “Its main theme was that human personality is a social product and that most of our beliefs and attitudes are socially acquired.
 The “social order” thus determines the individual personality.
 Kantian objections were conspicuous by their absence in this zone of debate.”

-The overall impression of Peters is that during the 20th century there emerged a proliferation of “schools” of Psychology all operating on either different assumptions or with different methods or with different concepts and that this has in no small measure contributed to what many philsophers regard as the “conceptual confusion” in the subject.
+The overall impression of Peters is that during the 20th century there emerged a proliferation of “schools” of Psychology all operating on either different assumptions or with different methods or with different concepts and that this has in no small measure contributed to what many philosophers regard as the “conceptual confusion” in the subject.